 Celebrating a year of getting gamers into work

-Game Academy is delighted to be celebrating our first year of success, working in partnership with Ascento Learning and Development, helping to guide gamers into the world of work.
+Game Academy is delighted to be celebrating our third year of Digital Skills Bootcamps, working in partnership with Ascento Learning and Development, helping to guide video game players into the world of work.

-Indeed, since we launched the initiative in 2023, 500 gamers have joined our Games Industry Skills Bootcamps, logging countless hours of guided learning and skill-building projects leading to interviews for real jobs in the sector.
+Indeed, since we launched the initiative in 2023, 600+ gamers have participated in our Skills Bootcamps, logging countless hours of guided learning and skill-building projects leading to interviews for real jobs in the games and other digital sectors.

 But don’t just take our word for it.
-Here are some examples of feedback from some of the gamers themselves:
+Here’s feedback from some of the gamers themselves:

 Khaien Blackheart, QA Tester at Pole To Win, and a former self-employed welder.